 Matt also produces Australian made reed-cases that he designed with his father using quality timbers and cutting-edge CNC technology that are in demand and used by many of Australia’s finest woodwind players.

 Brian Ebert commenced his apprenticeship in the early 1970’s under well-renowned Melbourne instrument technician Brian Murphy.
 Brian established Brass N’ Woodwind Workshop in 1989 and the workshop has grown from strength to strength since.
-You’ll find Brian on the bench most days, and he also offers his mentorship and a lending hand when the workshop is snowed under.
+Brian offers his mentorship and a lending hand when the workshop is snowed under.